Predictia/AQUA/docs/sphinx/source/core_components.rst

 simulation more than a pletora of small specific fixes.

 The section :ref:`fix-structure` provides an exhaustive list of cases.
-It is possible to rename a variable according to GRIB2 standard, letting eccodes handle the units and metadata modification or it is possible to write a custom variable, with custom metadata and units override, as shown in the section above.
+It is possible to rename a variable according to GRIB standards, letting eccodes handle the units and metadata modification or it is possible to write a custom variable, with custom metadata and units override, as shown in the section above.